anbox-cloud/discourse-docs/getting-started.md

 This guide provides the first steps to using Anbox Cloud.
-If you haven't installed Anbox Cloud, please refer to the [installation page](https://discourse.ubuntu.com/t/installation-quickstart/17744) first.
+If you haven't installed Anbox Cloud, please refer to [Installing the appliance](https://discourse.ubuntu.com/t/install-appliance/22681) or [Deploy Anbox Cloud with Juju](https://discourse.ubuntu.com/t/install-with-juju/17744) first.

 ## Access to AMS